redaEnnakouri/atlas/README.md

 ## Introduction

 This starter kit provides a minimal and simple starting point for building a Laravel application with authentication.
 Styled with Tailwind.
-It also include [Laravel Fortify](https://laravel.com/docs/8.x/fortify) publishes authentication controllers and views to your application that can be easily customized based on your own application's needs.
+It also includes [Laravel Fortify](https://laravel.com/docs/8.x/fortify) which publishes authentication controllers and views to your application that can be easily customized based on your own application's needs.

 This starter is powered by React, Inertia, Tailwind and Laravel.